Popsicled/CEPWA3/devlog.md

 > The development log will be graded for completion, detail, and honesty – not progress.
 It is much better to truthfully evaluate the work you completed in a week then lie to make the project sound further along then it really is.
 It is totally acceptable to have an entry that says you tried nothing and accomplished nothing.
 However if every week starts to say that, both yourself and your project mentor will be able to identify the issue before it becomes impossible to fix.

 ## Week 5 (26 Jul - 1 Aug)
-- Finish my proposal (ended up taking up the next week as well)
+- Think about what I should do
 ## Week 6 (2 Aug - 8 Aug)
-  - Start working on my project (done)
+- Finish proposal and start working on project
 ## Week 7 (9 Aug - 15 Aug)
+- Learn how to read from json and managed to allow members to view their own info using the object.
+- tried to implement oop on a CCA member, still a bit scuffed
-- Try to figure out how google api works
+- tried to setup the google drive api to no avail
 ## Week 8 (16 Aug - 22 Aug)
+- nothing, too busy doing physics portfolio :(
 ## Week 9 (23 Aug - 29 Aug)

 ## Week 10 (30 Aug - 5 Sep)